chettrick/stm32cubef4/Projects/STM32469I_EVAL/Examples/PWR/PWR_STANDBY/readme.txt

 STANDBY.
 If within 5 second neither rising edge on WKUP pin nor external RESET are generated, the RTC Alarm A will wake-up the system.

-Two leds LED1 and LED3 are used to monitor the system's state as following:
+Two LEDs LED1 and LED3 are used to monitor the system's state as following:
  - LED3 ON: configuration failed (system will go to an infinite loop)
  - LED1 toggling: system in RUN mode
  - LED1 OFF: system in STANDBY mode